digital-clinical-safety-alliance/dcb0129-mkdocs-template/README.md

 Push local changes to the remote
 `git push -u origin main`

+### Creating the standard palette of Hazard Log labels

+Once the repo is pushed to GitHub, a GitHub Action will have been created which automates the process of removing unwanted Issue labels and replaces them all with the labels for Likelihood, Severity, and Risk Level

+To make this happen is a one-time task in GitHub.
+Navigate to your GitHub repository, go to the Actions tab, and select 'create-hazard-log-labels' from the right sidebar.
+Over on the right of the page is a button labelled 'Run workflow', click this and the labels will be created.
+All other labels will be removed, but you can easily add any other custom labels you need later in the Labels UI.

 ### Enabling the built-in Material for MkDocs website

 Go into GitHub's repository settings and enable GitHub Pages for your repository (This only works with public repos unless you have a paid plan).
 Enable GitHub Pages to build from the `gh-pages` branch of your repository.